 To Serve

-- 4 servings cooked Japanese short-grain rice (3 rice-cooker-cups (180 ml x 3 = 540 ml) yields roughly 4-5 servings (5 ¼ US cups); see how to cook short-grain rice with a rice cooker, a pot over the stove, an instant pot, or a donabe)
+- 4 servings cooked Japanese short-grain rice (about 1 cup, 150 g cooked rice per serving; see how to cook short-grain rice with a rice cooker, pot on the stove, Instant Pot, or donabe)

 Instructions

-To Prepare the Dashi Stock (1 hour to overnight before cooking)
+To Prepare the Kombu Stock (1 hour to overnight before cooking)

 To Prepare the Ingredients

-- Cut the onions in half and then cut the halves into 5 wedges.
-Cut the mushrooms into ¼” (5 mm) slices.
+- Cut 3 onions in half and then cut the halves into 5 wedges.
+Cut 6 mushrooms into ¼-inch (5-mm) slices.

-- Mince the garlic and grate the ginger (keep the juice too).
+- Mince 2 cloves garlic and grate 1 knob ginger (keep the juice, too).

-- Peel the shrimp and devein the back of shrimp with a skewer (the vein runs right along the back so you can insert the skewer and pull out the vein).
+- Peel 6 oz medium shrimp and devein the back of shrimp with a skewer (the vein runs right along the back so you can insert the skewer and pull out the vein).
+For step-by-step photos, see my tutorial on how to devein shrimp.

 To Cook the Seafood Curry

-- Press the “Sauté” button on your Instant Pot (I use this 6 QT Instant Pot and heat 1 Tbsp vegetable oil.
+- Press the Sauté button on your Instant Pot (I use a 6 QT Instant Pot) and heat 1 Tbsp neutral oil.

-- When the pot is hot, add the onion and coat with oil.
-Then add minced garlic and grated ginger.
+- When the pot is hot, add the onion and coat with the oil.
+Then, add the minced garlic and grated ginger with juice and quickly mix well.

-- Add all the seafood (clams, shrimp, calamari, and bay scallop).
-Add ¼ cup (60 ml) white wine to deglaze the bottom of the pot with a wooden spoon.
-The brown bits (called fond) stuck to the bottom of the pot are where all the flavors are.
+- Add all the seafood (12 manila clams, the shrimp, 6 oz calamari, and 6 oz bay scallops).
+Add ¼ cup white wine to deglaze the bottom of the pot with a wooden spoon.
+Scrape off the brown bits (called fond) stuck to the bottom of the pot, where all the flavors are.

-- When the alcohol is evaporated, add the kombu dashi (kombu water you made) and add the mushrooms.
+- When the alcohol has evaporated, add the kombu dashi (the stock you made earlier) and add the mushrooms.

-- Add the curry roux (or homemade curry roux) and freshly ground black pepper.
-Use spatula to push down the ingredients but keep the curry roux blocks on top so they won’t get stuck and burn at the bottom.
+- Add 1 package Japanese curry roux (or homemade curry roux) and ⅛ tsp freshly ground black pepper.
+Use a spatula to push down the ingredients but keep the curry roux blocks on top so they won’t get stuck and burn at the bottom.

-- [stove-top pressure cooker] Cook on high heat until high pressure is reached.
-Then reduce the heat to low but maintain low pressure for about 5 minutes.
+- For a stovetop pressure cooker: Cook on high heat until high pressure is reached.
+Then, reduce the heat to low but maintain low pressure for about 5 minutes.

 To Store